GNU Classpath: Support for the new language features in Java 1.5

 Before version 0.95, each GNU Classpath release consisted of two separate release tarballs; one that represented the state of the main development branch and another that contained the contents of a more experimental branch, supporting the additions, such as generics, enumerations and annotations, present in Java 1.5.

 Since version 0.95, Java 1.5 additions like generics have been fully integrated into the main branch.
 The branch can be built by using the Eclipse compiler, ecj, to compile Java 1.5 source code to bytecode.
 In the case of GCJ, it uses ecj to perform this initial stage, then converts the bytecode to native code.
 From 0.95 onwards, GNU Classpath also supports compiling and running the newly GPLed open-source javac compiler using GNU Classpath and also allows the GNU Classpath class library, tools and examples to be compiled with javac itself.

 Classes from the omg.org domain

-Sun and GNU Corba interact in a two client game (Note: Fosdem 2006 included this and other demonstrations of data exchange between Sun's and Classpath implementations of CORBA.
+Sun and GNU CORBA interact in a two client game (Note: Fosdem 2006 included this and other demonstrations of data exchange between Sun's and Classpath implementations of CORBA.
 The source code is available in the Classpath repository.)

 GNU Classpath does not accept any code that has a non-free license, or that was automatically generated from code with a non-free license.
 The standard Java API contains numerous classes from the omg.org domain that are normally generated from the IDL files, released by the Object Management Group.
 The "use, but no modify" license of these files counts as non-free.
-For this reason, the mentioned classes in the GNU Classpath project were written from scratch, using only the official printed OMG specifications.
+For this reason, the mentioned classes of CORBA in the GNU Classpath project (in org.omg.CORBA) were written from scratch, using only the official printed OMG specifications.
 Hence this part of GNU Classpath is as free as any other code in the project.

+The org.omg packages were removed in Java 11.